Kakifrucht/HalfminerSystem/README.md

   - AutoMessage
     - Sends messages in a given interval
     - Messages configurable
+      - Commands can be made clickable (start with '~' and encapsulate command with trailing '/')
   - ChatManager
     - Hooks into Vault to get prefix and suffix
     - Custom chatformats